Making a Cape Fear Academy Education Affordable

 The Cape Fear Academy Scholars Program

 Providing the opportunity for an outstanding CFA education through tuition reduction to students in our community who demonstrate academic achievement, talent, leadership, and exemplary character.
-Multiple gifts, renewable through graduation will be awarded, ranging from $1000 to full tuition.
+Multiple gifts, renewable through graduation will be awarded, ranging from $1000 to half tuition.

 Based on Financial Need